yy4382/s3-image-port/apps/docs/index.md

   - title: "🔗 Copy Image Links"
     details: One-click copying of links to uploaded images in raw or markdown format
   - title: "☁️ Stateless"
-    details: Your bucket is always the source of truth, no data is stored on the server, no vendor lock-in!
+    details: Not responsible for storing images, not responsible for providing image access services, no vendor lock-in!
 ---